InformedSolutions/OFS-MORE-Childminder-Website/README.md

 A Django-based prototype for users to apply to be a childminder.

+This branch can be used to cherry-pick the maintenance message commit onto the latest release.

 ## Pre-setup

 These environment variables have to be defined before running Childminder: